 Our local experts are at your full disposal to assist and support you with your specific requirements.

-There are currently no major restrictions on sea logistics operations.
+There are currently no major restrictions on sea logistics operations due to COVID-19.
 The offices are still handling business, but with reduced staff or in home office mode.
 The ports are operational, but delays may occur in the terminals due to reduced staff, reduced attention hours and local quarantine measures.
-We see medium impacts on equipment avalability - especially reefer containers.
+We see medium-high impacts on equipment availability - especially reefer containers.

 Middle East and Africa